Brandelyn Anderson- Interim Executive Director, For Love of Children (FLOC)

 David joined FLOC in May of 2016 after living in Africa for 7 years as a Peace Corps volunteer and teacher.
 David worked with HIV/Aids effected children, taught English and managed large literacy development projects in Mozambique.
 He later spent four years in Zambia, teaching English, leading environmental education trips and instructed basketball.
 He has 15 years of experience leading challenge courses around the world, and environmental educational programs in the USA and abroad.
 Originally from a small island in Puget Sound Washington, David found his love for the outdoors leading High School expeditions and running environmental education programs for the Highline School District.
-David is an award winning author and speaker.
 He holds a master’s degree in business and a bachelor’s degree in education.

 Kevin C. Hughes – Site and Sustainability Coordinator

 Kevin Hughes is a professional kayaker, skier and international caver.
 He brings more than 36 years of experience as an experiential educator and wilderness skills instructor, coupled with 22 years as an electrician, plumber and HVAC mechanic.
 Kevin was born and raised in Washington DC and subsequently moved to the Shenandoah River in Jefferson County, WV.
 He studied Earth Sciences and Recreation at Shepherd University to integrate his interests in environmental education with adventure recreation.

 Kevin joined the FLOC family in 2005 and has utilized his varied skills and talents to revitalize the OEC Team Development Course.
 He has enhanced the Environmental Education curriculum by developing sustainable energy learning stations.
 Kevin resides in Jefferson County in his family’s 12-acre estate along the Shenandoah River with his assorted gardens, pets, bicycles and boats.
 He has one child, Zachary, who is a graduate of Clemson University.